jsownz/node-game/README.md

 + handle cat's game
 + work on remembering where the player was if they disconnect and come back
 + I have mongodb in here just in case I wanna use it
-+ probably going to try mocha for tests
++ probably going to try mocha for tests -- not good at tests though (something to learn)
 + I'm sure there's a ton more..

 Definitely need to learn more about sockets